Korean Cleanser vs Cleansing Oil: Which Step Do You Actually Need?

 Should I use a Korean cleanser in the morning and double cleanse at night?

 That is a common approach, but it is not a rule.
-Many people use a gentle water-based cleanser in the morning and reserve double cleansing for the evening when they need to remove sunscreen, makeup, and daily buildup.
-If your skin is very dry or sensitive, even morning cleansing may need to be lighter.
+Many people like a mild water-based cleanse in the morning and reserve double cleansing for nights when they wore sunscreen or makeup.
+Your skin’s comfort is a better guide than routine pressure.

 Sources